 This means that young children are not developing the physical skills that they need to be able to be physically active throughout life.
 We need to lay the foundations of good movement in the early years to create healthy behaviours at a young age.
 We know that learning to move is vital for children to be able to choose to be active as they get older.
 The brain also develops by having lots of stimulating physical and multi-sensory play so better movers are better learners.

-The Wales Institute for Physical Literacy runs training for teachers, teaching assistants, pre-school staff, coaches and parents to help develop understanding about how children learn important movement skills.
+The Wales Academy for Health and Physical Literacy runs training for teachers, teaching assistants, pre-school staff, coaches and parents to help develop understanding about how children learn important movement skills.
 The training draws on work from The Ohio State University that develops children fundamental motor skills and has been developed for 0-5 years olds, The Foundation Phase and for Outdoor Learning.